 Because pain is a complex process, diagnosing and treating it can be a challenge.
 That’s why we focus on a multidisciplinary approach led by board certified pain management physicians, orthopedic surgeons and neurosurgeons.
 These experienced physicians often combine their skills and expertise to carry out the best individualized treatment plan for each patient.

 Our care team also includes expert technologists and well-trained nurses who provide personalized, compassionate care.
-Patients also benefit from easy access to our high-quality physical therapy services to maximize their rehabilitation and recovery.
+Patients also benefit from easy access to our high-quality physical and occupational therapy services to maximize their rehabilitation and recovery.

 While effective treatment and pain management can be a collaboration of experts from various disciplines, we believe the patient is the most important member of the care team.
 We make every effort to create a close partnership with our patients based on trust and open communication to help them achieve their treatment and recovery goals.